 Formal briefs must follow specific formatting, style, and legal writing rules.
 In civil cases, the brief must also be accompanied by a record extract.
 This is a collection of documents and parts of the transcript necessary to help the Court decide the main issues in the appeal.
 An explanation and example of a brief and extract is in this guide.

 Informal briefs can be an easier way for persons representing themselves to write a brief.
 Informal briefs have relaxed formatting rules and do not require a record extract.
-The Court of Special Appeals provides form templates for informal briefs.
+The Appellate Court of Maryland provides form templates for informal briefs.
 You may file an informal brief if you are not represented by a lawyer AND:

 In all other situations, you must request the Court’s permission to file an informal brief.
 Request permission to file an informal brief by submitting a motion.

 Motion for Informal Briefing – A motion is a request to the court made in writing.
 A judge will review the motion and either grant or deny the request.
 You may use this Motion for Informal Briefing form.
 For the Court to consider a motion, it must: